Strategic Plan KPIs

 Description: This metric is a comparison of the audited actual general revenue amount to the first year of the five-year general revenue estimate for the corresponding fiscal year.

-Impact Statement: KPIs that are meeting or exceeding established targets indicate strong performance in specific areas of the County’s Strategic Plan and demonstrate the effective use of resources to achieve goals.
+Impact Statement: KPIs that are meeting or exceeding established targets indicate strong performance in specific areas of the County’s Strategic Plan and demonstrate the effective use of resources to achieve goals.6.
+Measure: This metric counts the total number of cases including those both open and closed.
+There is no target, as activity counts are based on resident request.

 Goal Statement: Foster an inter-connected and accessible transportation network that advances the County’s mobility infrastructure, broadens transportation choices, and enhances safety.